James Lowe (inventor): Life

 The jury gave a verdict in his favour.
 On 19 August 1852, he took out another patent (GB patent 14263), for his propeller.

 Lowe spent his wife's fortune of about £3000 on his experiments, reduced himself to poverty, and never succeeded in obtaining any compensation for the use of his invention.
 Lowe died on 12 October 1866 when a wagon ran him over in the Blackfriars Road, London, killing him.
 Lowe is buried at St Mary's, Ewell, where his epitaph reads: ‘Sacred to the memory of James Lowe Esquire, who was born May 18, 1798, and met his death from an accident the 12th October 1866.
 He was the inventor of the segments of the screw propeller, in use since 1838; and his life, though unobtrusive, was not without great benefit to his country'.

 Family

-Lowe married, on 30 May 1825, to Mary Lowe, née Barnes (1804–1871), the eldest daughter of George Barnes, builder, of Ewell, Surrey.
-They had at least three sons and seven daughters.
+Lowe married, on 30 May 1825, Mary Lowe, née Barnes (1804–1871), the eldest daughter of George Barnes, builder, of Ewell, Surrey.
+They had at least three sons and seven daughters: